 You can find official IB Economics study resources, including practice questions, on the IB Follett online store.
 It's not the easiest site to navigate, but if you search "economics exam paper" or "economics markscheme" you'll be able to browse the various study resources available.

-Typically, each exam paper and each markscheme will cost you $3 (the exception is anything from the most recently released exam, which will be $3.99).
-Purchasing all papers and markschemes for a single test will cost you $18 for an HL test (or $12 for an SL test).
+Typically, each exam paper and each markscheme will cost you $3.
+However, papers from exams administered in the past three years currently cost $3.99 per paper.
+Purchasing all papers and markschemes for a single test will cost you around $18.

 Do not spend this much!